max-brod/CalcTest1/README.md

   # CalcTest1

-This console-only application contains basic arithmetic functions as a proof-of-learning milestone for mysel and is absolutely not intended for production.
+This console-only application contains basic arithmetic functions as a proof-of-learning milestone for myself and is absolutely not intended for production.
 Release included for testing.

 Features:
 * Simple 4 choices prompt with user input (through "cin")